Pedestrian Attribute Recognition: A Survey: Deep Neural Networks

 \textbf{Recursive Neural Network (RvNN)} \cite{irsoy2014deeprecursive} As noted in \footnote{\url{https://en.wikipedia.org/wiki/Recursive_neural_network}}, a recursive neural network is a kind of deep neural network created by applying the same set of weights recursively over a structured input, to produce a structured prediction over variable-size input structures, or a scalar prediction on it, by traversing a given structure in topological order.
 RvNNs have been successful, for instance, in learning sequence and tree structures in natural language processing, mainly phrase and sentence continuous representations based on word embedding.
 The illustration of RvNN can be found in Figure \ref{Network-RvNN}.

-\textbf{Sequential CNN.} \cite{gehring2017convolutional, johnson2015effective} Different from regular works which use RNN to encode the time series inputs, the researchers also study CNN to achieve more efficient operation.
+\textbf{Sequential CNN.} \cite{gehring2017convolutional, johnson2015effective} Different from regular works that use RNN to encode the time series inputs, the researchers also study CNN to achieve more efficient operation.
 With the sequential CNN, the computations over all elements can be fully parallelized during training to better exploit the GPU hardware and optimization is easier since the number of non-linearities is fixed and independent of the input length \cite{gehring2017convolutional}.

-\textbf{External Memory Network.} \cite{graves2016hybrid} Visual attention mechanism can be seen as a kind of short-term memory that allocates attention over input features they have recently seen, while external memory network could provide long-term memory through the read and write operation.
-It has widely used in many applications such as visual tracking \cite{Yang_2018_ECCV_DMN}, visual question answering \cite{xiong2016dynamicVQA, Ma_2018_CVPR_VQA}.
+\textbf{External Memory Network.} \cite{graves2016hybrid} The visual attention mechanism can be seen as a kind of short-term memory that allocates attention over input features they have recently seen, while an external memory network could provide long-term memory through the read-and-write operation.
+It has been widely used in many applications such as visual tracking \cite{Yang_2018_ECCV_DMN}, visual question answering \cite{xiong2016dynamicVQA, Ma_2018_CVPR_VQA}.

-\textbf{Deep Generative Model.} In recent years, deep generative models achieved a great development and many popular algorithms has been proposed, such as VAE (variational auto-encoder) \cite{doersch2016tutorial}, GAN (generative adversarial networks) \cite{goodfellow2014generative}, CGAN (conditional generative adversarial network) \cite{mirza2014conditional}.
-The illustration of these three models can be found in Fig. \ref{Network_vae_gan_and_cgan}.
-We think the strategy of attribute based pedestrian image generation can handle the issue of low resolution, unbalanced data distribution and augment the training dataset significantly.
+\textbf{Deep Generative Model.} In recent years, deep generative models achieved great development and many popular algorithms have been proposed, such as VAE (variational auto-encoder)~\cite{doersch2016tutorial}, GAN (generative adversarial networks)~\cite{goodfellow2014generative}, CGAN (conditional generative adversarial network)~\cite{mirza2014conditional}.
+The illustration of these three models can be found in Fig. \ref{VAEGANCGAN}.
+We think the strategy of attribute-based pedestrian image generation can handle the issue of low resolution, and unbalanced data distribution and augment the training dataset significantly.